jwmdykes/GadgetChatApp/readme.md

 }>;
 ```

 but hardcoding this value means I have to update my component props when my data model changes.
-Maybe there is already a way to do what I want, but I couldn't find it in the documentation.
-Since the backend already knows the types, it shouldn't be too difficult to provide them to the user in an easily consumable manner.

-### A more powerful cli

-Also it would be awesome if the cli was more powerful.
-If we could create new projects (also with an interactive dialog!), and have more functions available to manage our projects that would be very useful.

-Also, when using `ggt sync`, the CLI should forward build errors to the console.
-When I was building my chat app, I periodically got build errors and had to run `yarn vite:build` in order to see them in my code editor.
-The errors also appear in the web app, but can be easily missed when working in a separate code editor.
+This is more generally a pain point when using GraphQL with typescript, but there are tools that make it easier.
+Alternatively, focusing more on the simpler REST api could also be a good idea, especially considering that the focus of Gadget is on making apps as quickly and easily as possible.

 ### More supported frameworks!